 From Nvidia, AMD and Microsoft to OpenAI and IBM, the UAE is forging deep partnerships with America’s leading technology companies.

-These ventures not only enhance UAE-US relations but are expected to have a positive impact on the Global South.
-Following Microsoft’s $1.5 billion investment in G42 in April 2024, the two companies announced they are joining forces to build a $1 billion geothermal-powered data center in Kenya.
-In September 2024, the pair announced the launch of two new centers in Abu Dhabi to advance AI best practices and develop large language models for underrepresented languages.
-Microsoft will also open its first ‘AI for Good Research Lab’ in the region to support social goals, including advancing food security and strengthening climate resilience.
+These partnerships not only enhance UAE-US relations but are expected to have a positive impact on the Global South.
+In May 2024, Microsoft and G42 joined forces to build a $1 billion geothermal-powered data center in Kenya.
+In February 2025, the pair launched two new centers in Abu Dhabi to advance AI best practices and develop large language models for underrepresented languages.
 Close government-to-government cooperation is creating a new policy and oversight framework to expand commercial and research initiatives while protecting valuable intellectual property and national interests.
+Discover more about leading UAE-US partnerships shaping the future of AI below.

 As Ambassador Al Otaiba and Ambassador Strong wrote in The National, “When it comes to advanced technologies and artificial intelligence, few countries are working as closely and moving as quickly together as the United States and the UAE.
 The US Silicon Valley and the UAE ‘Silicon Oasis’ are driving AI research and innovation towards the frontier.
 And they are doing so in partnerships that span labs, boardrooms and advanced production facilities.”